cferdinandi/vanilla-js-guides/content/browser-storage.md

 ## What you'll learn

 - How to set, get, and remove cookies.
-- How to store data in the browser with localStorage and sessionStorage.
+- How to store data in the browser with `window.localStorage` and `window.sessionStorage`.
+- How to handle objects and arrays with `window.localStorage` and `window.browserStorage`.
+- How to create expiration dates for `window.localStorage` items.
-- How to get data from query strings.
+- How to create a local database with indexedDB, and get, set, and delete data from it.
+- How to access and manipulate browser storage data with your browser's developer&nbsp;tools.
 - How to put it all together and write a working project with browser storage.

 {{<guide-formats>}}